 - The Form I-20 document should be the one issued from our office with the STEM OPT authorization indicated on page 2.

-- If you are applying for STEM Extension (c)(3)(C): Under the “Institutional Accreditation” section, you do not need to upload anything if you are using a previously earned degree from WSU to qualify for the STEM extension.
+- If you are using a previously earned degree from WSU to qualify for the STEM extension, you do not need to upload anything.

 6. Additional information